 As estrogen and progesterone levels rise following ovulation, you experience an increase in blood flow to your breasts, which can increase their fullness, nodularity, and tenderness.
 In a study of more than 200 premenopausal women who received mammograms in both the follicular and luteal phase, researchers found that breast density and size was greater in the luteal phase.
 “If you feel something unusual in your breast, track it during different times in your menstrual cycle because it may be due to changes in your hormones,” Litton says.
 If it doesn’t go away, have your doctor check it out.

 Your breasts are made up of breast tissue (including lobules and ducts that are called into action while breastfeeding) and fat tissue.
 So when you gain weight, your breasts increase in size.
 When you lose weight, you may notice they shrink.
 The amount of fat each woman gains or loses in her breasts depends on breast composition, which isn’t the same for everyone.
 Some women have denser breasts, which means they have more breast tissue and least fatty tissue.
+(Weight isn't the only thing that impacts breast type.)
 These women may not notice as large of a shift in breast size when they gain and lose weight as a woman who has a greater proportion of fatty tissue would.
-Click here for more factors that can affect your breast size and shape.

 The majority of changes that occur in your breasts during pregnancy prepare your body for breastfeeding.
 Blood vessels, ducts, and lobules in your breasts that are involved in producing and transporting milk expand and proliferate.
 This process can lead to tenderness, heaviness, and a significant increase in your cup size.
 You’ll also notice your areola and nipples expand.